Yinita/UnstableBaselines/README.md

 - single player envs
 - fixed opponent (sampling) multi player envs (done - randomly sampling now, but might be worth chaning in the future)
 - make single-player game collection easy
+- fixed number of eval games after each update step (done)

 ### TODOs for Tim:
 - track action/state diversity and log it to wandb (only really possible in fixed move games like TicTacToe, etc. but probably super interesting and valuable)
 - store specific checkpoints
-- fixed number of eval games after each update step

 ### TODOs for Bobby: